 Bahrain, while anticipating a moderated growth of 2.8% in 2023, underscores the resilience of its non-oil sector as the key driver for growth.
-The hydrocarbon sector is expected to register slight growth, and non-hydrocarbon sectors are projected to expand at nearly 4%, buoyed by the recovery in tourism, service sectors, and ongoing infrastructure projects.1
+The hydrocarbon sector is expected to register slight growth, and non-hydrocarbon sectors are projected to expand at nearly 4%, buoyed by the recovery in tourism, service sectors, and ongoing infrastructure growth, adapting well to economic shifts and showing two years, the GCC's healthcare sector has transformed operationally, embracing innovation and digitization.
+This digital shift aligns with the region's favorable demographics, higher life expectancy, and increased incidence of lifestyle-related and non-communicable diseases (NCDs).